projectcapsule/capsule/charts/capsule/README.md

 ## More

-See Capsule [use cases](https://github.com/clastix/capsule/blob/master/use_cases.md) for more information about how to use Capsule.
+See Capsule [tutorial](https://github.com/clastix/capsule/blob/master/docs/content/general/tutorial.md) for more information about how to use Capsule.